 ESF primary and secondary schools

-In line with the Hong Kong Education Bureau requirements, ESF primary and secondary schools shall admit students in accordance with the prevailing admission policy, including the overarching requirements to admit non-local students (those having foreign passports, excluding BNO) to no less than 70% of the overall student population of all schools operated by ESF.
+In line with the Hong Kong Education Bureau requirements, ESF primary and secondary schools shall admit students in accordance with the prevailing admission policy, including the overarching requirements to admit non-local students (those having overseas passports, excluding BNO) to no less than 70% of the overall student population of all schools operated by ESF.

 ESF all-through Private Independent Schools (PIS)

 Our two Private Independent Schools, Discovery College (DC) and Renaissance College (RCHK), provide an all-through education for primary and secondary students on their respective campuses.